February 18, 2025

 • 🔒 Legal Risk Management

-🧠 Smart Franchisors Visualize State Approvals
+🧠 Smart Franchisors Visualize State Level Permissions

 🚀 Ready to simplify franchise compliance and accelerate growth?
 Sign up for Zors today and start visualizing where you're approved to sell—before your next lead comes in.

-Final Thoughts: Approval Is a Strategic Lever
+Final Thoughts: Registration Is a Strategic Lever

 By proactively managing where you’re approved and where you’re not, you: